-The runners high is a euphoric state that overtakes you more often than not in long distance running.
-This same euphoric state can actually be encountered by any exercise that stresses your body and pushes it to it’s limits.
+The feeling is a euphoric state that overtakes you more often than not in long-distance running.
+This same euphoric state can actually be encountered by any exercise that stresses your body and pushes it to its limits.
 Any endurance training is well known to produce runner’s highs.

 Many dedicated runners have experienced this high, a few encounter it often, fewer still seem to be able to trigger it.
 In my own discussions with other people who enjoy the sport, I think most people either never experience it, or fail to recognize the signs as such.

 The feelings are different for everyone, but there are common feelings that people experience when it comes.
 It’s difficult to trigger, and the sensations can come during or after.

 Some of the most common descriptions include feelings such as: